-The Cohn Summer Fellowship provides summer funding in the amount of $4000 for one or more Michigan Law students working in judicial internships, government agencies, or non-profit organizations within the State of Michigan.
+The Cohn Summer Fellowship provides summer funding in the amount of $4000 for one or more Michigan Law students working in public service within the State of Michigan.
+This may include internships with state government agencies or non-profit organizations.

 The Cohn Summer Fellowship is made possible by a gift from the Honorable Avern Cohn '49, United States District Judge for the Eastern District of Michigan.
 In creating the fellowship, Judge Cohn seeks to encourage Michigan Law students to be of service to the community while they explore career paths that contribute to the public good.

 Nichole Bucheri ('16), The Hon.
 Arthur J. Tarnow, U.S. District Court for the

 Eastern District of Michigan

 Donovan McCarty (Dec.
 '15), The Hon.
 George C. Steeh III, U.S. District Court for the